 What’s the Number One Party School?
 Most likely, it’s whatever college or university your student attends.

-Sometimes my clients (or rather, the parents of my clients) beseech me to find a school for their student that is not a “party school.”
+Sometimes my clients (or rather, the parents of my clients) ask me to find a school for their student that is not a “party school.”
 However, with few exceptions, nearly every school is a party school.
 Young people between the ages of 18 and 22 are prone toward experimentation.
 They take risks.
 They push boundaries.
-Intellectually and academically, of course, we want our kids to take risks and push boundaries: this is how they grow and develop.
+Intellectually and academically.
+Of course, we want our kids to take risks and push boundaries: this is how they grow and develop.
 But with alcohol, we’d prefer to save kids from this propensity to explore.

 Yet as parents, we must embrace the likelihood that the overwhelming majority of our kids will experiment with alcohol at some point—no matter which college or university they attend.

-And lest parents get nervous that drinking on campus is somehow worse than it used to be, we should know that the Center for Science in the Public Interest reports that the incidence of binge drinking on campus has remained fairly stable over time.
+And so parents are nervous that drinking on campus is somehow worse than it used to be.
+However, we should know that the Center for Science in the Public Interest reports that the incidence of binge drinking on campus has remained fairly stable over time.